 “We have several data sets with low PDI (<0.1), single exponential decay, low cumulant fit error(~10^(-4)).
 The intensity-distribution size and the cumulant fit size are similar.
 But the number-distribution size (d=33 nm)and size obtained by cumulant fit(d=47 nm) are very different.
 In this case, should we trust the number-distribution size or the cumulant fit size?

 The Zetasizer software can report intensity, volume, or number-based distributions.
 The short answer to the dilemma is: The intensity result is always correct.
 So, in most cases that should be the one chosen.
-To obtain more detail about the sample, the volume or even the number distribution may be of use.
+To obtain more detail about the sample, you may look at the volume or even the number distribution may.
 However, there are two stipulations:

 - the data quality is acceptable (i.e. nice repeatable correlation functions)